natsuapo/keplerjis/README.md

 ### (Update 2022/1/18) Base map of 国土地理院, OSM and Carto Dark
--
+- The updating include:
+  - Make it possible for Kepler.gl to handle the tiles that are not in Mapbox format.
+  - Change the default base map and view port settings and make it easier for Japanese user to use.

 ### implementation:
 ~~Currently Mapbox access token is provided by the author, but it would be better to add your own Mapbox access token to line 40~~

 In the new version, mapbox is not anymore utilized for map visualization.
-Instead, we add the support for open tiles like
+Instead, we add the support for several open tiles such as the base map provided by 国土地理院 and open street map.